gnivil/SQLAlchemy/README.md

 ```

 ## /api/v1.0/<start>/<end>
-* Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start-end range
+* Returned a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start-end range
-* When given the start and the end date, calculate the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
+* When given the start and the end date, calculated the TMIN, TAVG, and TMAX for dates between the start and end date inclusive.
 ```python
 @app.route("/api/v1.0/<start>/<end>")
 def temps_between(start, end):